Catalog of medicines. Interaction with other drugs

 >=10% - nausea, vomiting, diarrhea, abdominal pain, increased liver function tests; rarely - ulceration of the oral mucosa, impaired liver function.

-From the side respiratory system:
+From the outside respiratory system:

 rarely - shortness of breath, sore throat.

-From the CNS and peripheral nervous system:
+From the central nervous system and peripheral nervous system:

 >=10% - headache; rarely - paresthesia.